apache/trafficserver/doc/admin-guide/plugins/index.en.rst

 :doc:`Cache Promotion Policies <cache_promote.en>`
    Allows for control over which assets should be written to cache, or not.

+:doc:`Cache Range Requests <cache_range_requests.en>`
+   Cache ranges by adding the range request header to the cache key.

 :doc:`Combo Handler <combo_handler.en>`
    Provides an intelligent way to combine multiple URLs into a single URL, and have Apache Traffic Server combine the components into one response.